EvaMakri/lifestylefactors-annotation-docs/entities.md

 * Abbreviations are marked if the abbreviation stands for a disease or an LSF mention in scope of the annotation, but not if the full form merely includes an entity mention (e.g. in modifier position.
 For example, the A in OA is not annotated despite it standing for asthma.)

-* Pregnancy, menopause and puberty are not LSF.
+* Pregnancy, menopause and puberty are not annotated as LSFs.

 * Chemicals should be annotated as LSF if they are common, or directly available for ingest as food/supplement, or exposure (even indirect).
 Examples: